camillemndn/piclodio3/README.md

 - 2: HDMI
 - 3: auto

-## Contribute

-If you need help you can come on the [Gitter chat room](https://gitter.im/radiogaga/Lobby).
-Fell free to open an issue to ask a new feature or raise a bug.

 ## License

-Copyright (c) 2016.
+Copyright (c) 2023.
 All rights reserved.

 RadioGaGa is covered by the MIT license, a permissive free software license that lets you do anything you want with the source code, as long as you provide back attribution and "don't hold you liable".
 For the full license text see the [LICENSE.md](LICENSE.md) file.